nsg/checks/README.md

 ## ⏰ Domain name expire checking

 A bunch of scripts that monitors domain expire dates.
-It's really annoying to forgot to renew a domain.
+It's really annoying to forget to renew a domain.
+I did this once and... never again!

 ### domain_expire.sh